QuentinRa/blog.quentinra.dev/maths/matrix/index.md

 \]
 </div>

-We often create a matrix $A$ for the equations, a vector $b$ for the right-hand side.
-And the matrix $S$, is made by concatenating the two.
+We create a matrix $A$ for the variables coefficients, a vector $b$ for the right-hand side.
+The matrix $S$ is made by concatenating the two.

 <div>
 \[
 A = \begin{split}\begin{pmatrix}
-1 & -1 & 2 & 3 \\
+1 & -1 & 2 \\
-1 & 2 & 0 & 0
+1 & 2 & 0
 \end{pmatrix}
 \quad
 b = \begin{pmatrix}3 \\ 0\end{pmatrix}